What to Take on a Picnic (a Packing Checklist with PDF)

 Many parks now have free gas BBQ’s, make the most of them.

-Before you leave home don’t forget to add BBQ utensils: tongs, spatula, scraper and some newspaper (to clean the BBQ).
+Top Trip Tip: Don’t forget to pack your BBQ utensils: tongs, spatula, scraper and some newspaper (to clean the BBQ).
 Some people also like to line the BBQ with alfoil or a BBQ liner.

-This is one of the easiest picnic food to buy – a cooked chicken.
-You can do so much with a cooked chook, but really there is nothing like having the chicken as is.
-To make it easy to manage during your picnic, break up the chicken at home and put it into a container or ask for it to be cut into eighths when you buy it.
-Then just add some salad and fresh bread
+Top Trip Tip: To make it easy to manage during your picnic, break the chicken at home and then put it into a container or ask for it be cut into eighths when you buy it.

 • Pulled pork